Tugberk-Gunal/unity-c-movement/README.md

-# unity-c-movement
+# unity-c-movement and trigger system
-W-A-S-D und shift movement.
+W-A-S-D shift movement und to be destroyed on contact with the enemy